A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM: Evaluation

-Now, we discuss the overhead of the \chaosmachine in the context of TTorrent.
-We calculate the overhead of \chaosmachine in three aspects: 1) at the application level, by measuring downloading-time increase between the original version and the instrumented version, 2) at the system level, by measuring CPU and memory usage increase, and 3) at the binary code level, by measuring code bloat due to instrumentation.
-For statistical purposes, we conduct the same measurement 5 times and calculate the average number.
+Now, we discuss the overhead of \chaosmachine.
+We present in the context of TTorrent because the overall downloading time of a file is a clear cut metric.
+The results for the other case studies are equivalent.
+We calculate the overhead of \chaosmachine in three aspects: 1) at the application level, by measuring downloading time increase between the original version and the instrumented version, 2) at the system level, by measuring CPU and memory usage increase, and 3) at the binary code level, by measuring code bloat due to instrumentation.
+For statistical purposes, we conduct the same measurement 5 times and calculate the average.
 The results are presented in~\autoref{tab:overheadOfTTorrent}.

 The instrumentation done by \chaosmachine has little influence on downloading time, memory usage and file size.
 We observe a 50\% higher CPU time; this is due to the fact that \chaosmachine turns on all the monitoring sidecars to print more information.
 Note that in falsification mode, when \chaosmachine focuses on some specific hypotheses, the overhead of CPU time is significantly reduced to less than 1\%.
 As a summary, the overhead of chaos experiments on TTorrent can be considered as compatible with production requirements.